Are your patients with osteoarthritis also living with obesity?

 START THE CONVERSATION

-1. Garvey WT, Mechanick JI, Brett EM; and Reviewers of the AACE/ACE Obesity Clinical Practice Guidelines.
+1. Garvey WT, Mechanick JI, Brett EM, et al; Reviewers of the AACE/ACE Obesity Clinical Practice Guidelines.
 American Association of Clinical Endocrinologists and American College of Endocrinology comprehensive clinical practice guidelines for medical care of patients with obesity.
 Endocr Pract.
 2016;22(suppl 3):1-203.

 2. Chen L, Zheng JJY, Li G, et al. Pathogenesis and clinical management of obesity-related knee osteoarthritis: impact of mechanical loading.
 J Orthop Translat.
 2020;24:66-75.